-The definitions in paragraphs (1) and (2) are taken directly from the ABA Standards.26 They are intended to exclude from the definition of collateral sanction or disqualification direct criminal punishment, such as fine, imprisonment, probation, parole, or supervised release, and the incidents and conditions of those direct punishments.
+The definitions in paragraphs (1) and (2) are taken directly from the ABA Standards.
+They are intended to exclude from the definition of collateral sanction or disqualification direct criminal punishment, such as fine, imprisonment, probation, parole, supervised release, or sex offender registration imposed at sentencing, and the incidents and conditions of those direct punishments.
 They are also intended to exclude private conduct, such as the hiring decisions of private employers.
 Covered actions generally include such things as denial of government employment and elective or appointive office, ineligibility for government licenses, permits, or contracts, disqualification from public benefits, public education, public services, or participation in public programs, and elimination or impairment of civil rights, such as voting, or serving on juries.